Current accounts vs savings accounts

 Some high interest current accounts offer competitive interest rates but typically only on part of your balance, after which you won’t earn more interest.
 You might want to consider opening a savings account and maximising your returns by depositing any money you have above the first part of your balance into a savings account with a better interest rate.

 Overdrafts are a form of credit that allows you to spend more than the sum of money you hold in your current account.
 If you are considering using an overdraft, you should also compare current accounts which charge a low interest rate on overdrafts.
-There are two types of overdrafts, arranged and unarranged overdrafts.
+There are two types of overdrafts, called arranged and unarranged overdrafts.

 With arranged overdrafts, the bank agrees to the amount you can overdraw.
 An unarranged overdraft is where you have either exceeded your arranged overdraft, or you have gone overdrawn without an arranged overdraft.